AashikaMaddineni/BookPortal/README.md

 ## activity
 <pre>
  ---> Splashscreen activity is the first activity used to display logo and animation.
- ---> <b>Main activity which includes login session using google signin button.
+ ---> Main activity which includes login session using google signin button.
  ---> Activity Welcome Page had a recycler view layout for retrivity data from backend and display items as list.
  ---> Book_view activity for fetching pdf file from firebase realtimedatabase into pdf View when clicked on item in recycler view.
  </pre>